ml-eda/artifact-evaluation/reviewing.md

 * setup instructions, tool/license/PDK verification commands, a smoke-test command, the full evaluation command or reviewer subset command, and expected reports/logs/metrics/tolerances,
 * whether an open-source proxy flow or open PDK is available when the commercial setup is not accessible.

 Reviewers should not be expected to install unspecified packages manually during AE.
 A Docker image, Dockerfile, Apptainer/Singularity image, VM, locked Conda environment, or equivalent locked environment should be provided whenever practical.
 Large runnable artifacts such as Docker images may be submitted through the private upload location shared by the AE chairs.
+Commercial tools, PDKs, license files, and other restricted components usually cannot be included in the image, but authors should provide scripts, mount instructions, environment variables, and expected input/output paths so the containerized workflow can connect to externally installed tools or mounted PDK directories.

 #### Reviewer-side evaluation resources